Iran deal progress dampens push for new U.S. sanctions bill

-Despite strong support for the bill in the Senate, analysts, lawmakers and congressional aides said on Monday that the agreement to begin implementing a nuclear deal on Jan.
-20 makes it harder for sanctions hawks to attract more backers.
+Despite strong support for a bill in the Senate to slap new sanctions on the Islamic Republic, analysts, lawmakers and congressional aides said on Monday that the agreement to begin implementing a nuclear deal on January 20 makes it harder for sanctions supporters to attract more backers.

 Senator Richard Blumenthal, a Connecticut Democrat, was one of several of the 59 co-sponsors who said there is no clamor for a vote any time soon.